-- 6.1 Unplanned Outages - 6.1.1 ERCOT Protocols require that CNP notify ERCOT of all unplanned transmission outages. - 6.1.2 The Customer will contact the RTO System Controller as soon as possible whenever any unplanned tripping of any high voltage (60kV and higher) circuit breaker occurs.
-CNP crews will be dispatched when high voltage circuit breakers remain open in the customer substation that is directly interconnected with CNP's transmission system.
+- 6.1 Unplanned Outages - 6.1.1 ERCOT Protocols require that CNP notify ERCOT of all unplanned transmission outages. - 6.1.2 The Customer shall contact the RTO System Controller as soon as possible whenever any unplanned tripping of any high voltage (60 kV and higher) circuit breaker occurs.
+CNP crews will be dispatched when high voltage circuit breakers remain open in the Customer's substation that is directly interconnected with CNP's transmission system.
 CNP crews will reset relay targets except in emergency situations.
-A "Forced Outage Check List" form is included in this document. - 6.1.3 CNP crews are not dispatched when high voltage circuit breakers remain open in a remote, non-CNP, substation connected to a Customer's substation but not directly interconnected with the CNP system.
-In such a case, the Customer will discuss and evaluate the event with the RTO System Controller.
-The Customer will notify the RTO System Controller prior to any switching. - 6.1.4 In the event of an unplanned generation outage, the Customer or his designated representative will advise CNP's RTO System Controller as soon as possible. - 6.2 Unplanned Outages of 345kV Facilities Equipped with Ferroresonance Protection - 6.2.1 Ferroresonance protection is installed whenever a wound potential transformer (PT) is connected to a 345kV and the possibility of a ferroresonance condition occurring exists.
-If applicable, the Customer will implement specific procedures for unplanned tripping of 345kV equipment that has ferroresonance protection installed.
-Procedures will include the following.

-Visually inspect the potential transformer lights on all three phases ☐ If one or more of the lights are bright and not dim ☐ Open all the breaker disconnect switches to isolate the potential transformers ☐ Disconnect/Remove the PT(s) from service on the phases with the bright lights ☐ If one or more of the lights are dark and not dim □ Open all the breaker disconnect switches along the affected bus ☐ Disconnect/Remove the PTs from service on the phases with the dark lights ☐ If remote monitoring of potential transformer voltages indicated a ferroresonance condition occurred ☐ Open all the breaker disconnect switches to isolate the potential transformers ☐ Disconnect/Remove the PT(s) from service on the phases that indicated ferroresonance □ If all three lights are dim ☐ Reset the targets on the ferroresonance protection relays ☐ If relay targets do not indicate proper action ☐ Investigate the ferroresonance protection circuit
+An "Unplanned Outage Check List" form is included in this procedure. - 6.1.3 CNP crews are not dispatched when high voltage circuit breakers remain open in a remote, non-CNP substation connected to the Customer's substation, but not directly interconnected with the CNP system.
+In such a case, the Customer shall discuss and evaluate the event with the RTO System Controller.
+The Customer shall notify the RTO System Controller prior to any switching. - 6.1.4 In the event of an unplanned generation outage, the Customer or his designated representative shall advise CNP's RTO System Controller as soon as possible. - 6.2 Unplanned Outages of 345 kV Facilities Equipped with Ferroresonance Protection - 6.2.1 Ferroresonance protection is installed whenever a wound potential transformer ("PT") is connected to a 345 kV and the possibility of a ferroresonance condition occurring exists.
+If applicable, the Customer shall implement specific procedures for unplanned tripping of 345 kV equipment that has ferroresonance protection installed.
+Procedures shall include the following: - □ Visually inspect the potential transformer lights on all three phases - □ If one or more of the lights are bright and not dim - □ Open all the breaker disconnect switches to isolate the potential transformers - Disconnect/Remove the PTs from service on the phases with the bright lights - □ If one or more of the lights are dark and not dim - □ Open all the breaker disconnect switches along the affected bus - Disconnect/Remove the PTs from service on the phases with the dark lights - □ If remote monitoring of potential transformer voltages indicated a ferroresonance condition occurred - □ Open all the breaker disconnect switches to isolate the potential transformers - \Box Disconnect/Remove the PTs from service on the phases that indicated ferroresonance \Box If all three lights are dim - Reset the targets on the ferroresonance protection relays - □ If relay targets do not indicate proper action - □ Investigate the ferroresonance protection circuit